WinterAxis/ESV-MD-Bible/The_Bible_esv/41_Mark/Mark_12.md

 And he called his disciples to him and said to them, **"Truly, I say to you, this poor widow has put in more than all those who are contributing to the offering box.**

 ###### 44
-For they all contributed out of their abundance, but she out of her poverty has put in everything she had, all she had to live on." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For they all contributed out of their abundance, but she out of her poverty has put in everything she had, all she had to live on."

 ***